Nicoya1972/P4-Web-Optimize/README.md

 The Production folder contains the files that have been optimized for this project.

-#The follwoing are a list of references sue to completethis project:
+The follwoing are a list of references use to completethis project:

 #Websites Reference for Image compressions.